 A health resort (Kurort in German) is usually regarded as a place of physical cleansing and mental healing for people in a natural environment.
 Kaminoyama Onsen, a hot spring village in Tohoku’s Yamagata Prefecture is such a place where both its hot springs and beautiful surroundings at the foot of Mount Zao have a purifying and regenerating effect for your body and soul.

 Taking the Shinkansen (the bullet train) from Tokyo to Tohoku to stay in the Tsukioka Hotel in Kaminoyama is like taking a deep breath after you have emerged from the turbulent metropolis.
+At first I am nervous at the prospect of the foreign region and the onsen, which I have never visited before, however with every mile we put between us and Tokyo, I feel my tension drain away and I start to relax.
 The landscape is stunningly beautiful, especially at the time of the famous autumn colours (Kōyō in Japanese).
-Surrounded by the natural beauty, you get the feeling of coming home.
+Surrounded by the natural beauty, I get the feeling of coming home.

 The Kaminoyama Onsen